wbamberg/idl-reference/docs/nsISocketTransportService.md

 number of sockets is already reached.
 In this case, the notifyWhenCanAttachSocket method should be used.

-@param aFd
-       Open file descriptor of the socket to control.
-@param aHandler
-       Socket handler that will receive notifications when the socket is
-       ready or detached.

 NOTE: this function may only be called from an event dispatch on the
       socket thread.